Trustroots/nostroots/README.md

 ### tokens, dao, blockchain, other scams?

 If you see "nostr token", run away, it is a scam.
 There's no nostr token.
 There was no nostr ICO, nostr is not a DAO, there is no blockchain.
 Nostr makes it easy to integrate bitcoin lightning, which may at some point be helpful to for example keep out spammers.
-But this is not something we are interested in for the foreseeing future.
+But this is not something we are interested in for the foreseeable future.